-The Company has a \$90.0 million line of credit that matures on April 30, 2010 to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
-The amounts available under the bank line of credit are constrained by various financial covenants and reduced by certain letters of credit outstanding.
-The degree to which the Company is leveraged could adversely affect the Company's ability to obtain further financing for working capital, acquisitions or other purposes and could make the Company more vulnerable to industry downturns and competitive pressures.
-The Company's ability to secure short-term and long-term debt or equity financing in the future, including the Company's ability to refinance the current senior loan agreement, will depend on several factors, including future profitability, the levels of debt and equity, restrictions under the existing line of credit and the overall credit and equity market environments.
+The Company has a \$90.0 million revolving line of credit that matures on April 30, 2010, to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
+The amounts available under the bank revolving line of credit are constrained by various financial covenants and reduced by certain outstanding letters of credit.
 CRA believes that in the event the contingent conversion trigger price is met, it is unlikely that a significant percentage of bondholders will exercise their right to convert because the debentures have traded at a premium over their conversion value.
-Since holders of the debentures are not able to exercise their right to convert the bonds as of February 20, 2009, CRA has classified the \$79.8 million convertible debt as long-term debt as of February 20, 2009 in the accompanying condensed consolidated balance sheet.
-It is CRA's intention to renew or replace the line of credit upon expiration, as desirable and available, which would allow CRA to continue to classify the convertible debentures as long-term debt, rather than short-term in future periods.
-In addition, the line of credit gives CRA additional flexibility to meet any unforeseen financial requirements.
+Since holders of the debentures are not able to exercise their right to convert the bonds as of May 15, 2009, CRA has classified the \$72.8 million convertible debt as long-term debt as of May 15, 2009 in the accompanying condensed consolidated balance sheet.

-The contingent interest feature included in the debenture represents an embedded derivative under Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133") that must be recorded at fair value as of February 20, 2009.
-The Company has determined that the fair value of the contingent interest feature is de minimis as of February 20, 2009, based upon economic, market and other conditions in effect as of that date.
+The contingent interest feature included in the debenture represents an embedded derivative under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS 133") that must be recorded at fair value as of May 15, 2009.
+The Company has determined that the fair value of the contingent interest feature is de minimis as of May 15 2009, based upon economic, market and other conditions in effect as of that date.
 There are no other embedded derivatives associated with the Company's convertible debentures that are accounted for separately in accordance with SFAS 133.